Society Finances

 • We will only make payments through a secure, online platform and directly to the organisation - not via a third party or to an individual.

-Members can make a reimbursement claim for items they have bought for their society, or can process an invoice on behalf of the society.
-However there are a few things you need to ensure you take into account.
+Any member can make a reimbursement claim for items they have bought for a society, however there are a few things you need to ensure you take into account.

-If you don't, we won't be able to process your claim.
-This means you will not be reimbursed or invoices will not be paid until the correct information is submitted.
+If you don't, we won't be able to process your claim and you will not be reimbursed until the correct information is submitted.

 The following should be adhered to:

-• Any item(s) or service(s) purchased should be offered to, or be beneficial to, all members of your society.
+• Item(s) or service(s) purchased should be offered to, or be beneficial to, all members of your society.

 • The person submitting a reimbursement request must be the person who bought the item.
 This must then be approved by the society Treasurer or President.